Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Many team members won’t surface struggles if they fear it affects performance reviews.

-The separation: Health check signals aren’t performance failures.
-They’re early warnings that someone needs support.
+The separation: Health check signals are not performance failures; they are early warnings that someone needs support.

 Strategy 6: Train the team on recognizing each other’s signals

 You can’t observe everything.
-Train team to watch for each other’s warning signs.
+Train the team to watch for each other’s warning signs.

-Creates: Peer support system.
-Team members catch signals that you might miss, provide immediate support, and escalate when needed.
+What this creates: A peer support system where team members catch signals you might miss, provide immediate support, and escalate when needed.

 Then they’re shocked when someone quits without warning or a conflict explodes.